 New Wastewater Management System for the Aged Care Facility

 A 10kL Kubota HC-Z sewage treatment plant was chosen as the best system for the first stage.
 The HC-Z is a compact system that treats to a high level.
 It sits below ground after installation, producing a very low visual impact.
 Because it is sealed, there is no noise or odour impact for the residents at all.

 The decision was made to decommission the old land application area.
 Poorly treated water, age and damage had deemed it unviable to resurrect.
 True Water designed the new disposal area to suit the site’s restrictions which include limited available area, proximity to the river and below flood levels.
-The solution is two Wisconsin mounds that are situated in a grassed area beside the lodge.
+The solution is an engineered effluent disposal system that is situated in a grassed area beside the lodge.

-The Wisconsin mounds solved various problems.
-The slightly raised area of the mounds allow them to remain above water if the river ever flooded.
+The specially designed disposal system solved various problems.
+The slightly raised area is engineered to allow all effluent dispersal to remain above water if the river ever flooded.
 This allows the lodge to continue to operate without a failing system.
-The mounds also occupy a much smaller footprint than other disposal methods.
-The limited space for disposal was sufficient even with the future expansion plans.
+This solutions also occupies a much smaller footprint than other disposal methods.
+The limited space for disposal will now be sufficient, even with the future expansion plans.
 The design and construction are also very durable giving operational security long into the future.

-The Wisconsin mounds are sized to take the additional load when the lodge is expanded in the future.
-The high treatment level of the Kubota system also gives the mounds a much easier job than with poorly treated water.
-The mounds were turfed after installation for effectiveness and aesthetics.
-They now blend in very well and look like two gentle rises in the grass.
+The engineered effluent disposal system is sized to take the additional load when the lodge is expanded in the future.

+The high treatment level of the Kubota system also gives the disposal system a much easier job than with poorly treated water.
+The area was turfed after installation for effectiveness and aesthetics, with the area now blending in gently within the landscaping.